How do you get your customers to do what you want them to do on your website?”

 It’s all about understanding what motivates your customers – what their needs are, their hesitations, and concerns.
 In a previous post, I discussed the importance of developing customer personas to do just that.

 But, just knowing who you’re talking to isn’t enough.
 Being able to align what they want to accomplish when they come to your website is the key.
-Mapping out their paths from first interaction to the last will show if they are achieving their goals.
+Mapping customer journeys from the first interaction to the last will show if they are achieving their goals.

-Because, we’re finding that the most successful companies are digging deep into the data driven research available to them… giving them a leg up on customer retention and bolstering the bottom line.
+We’re finding that the most successful companies are digging deep into the data-driven research available to them… giving them a leg up on customer retention and bolstering the bottom line.

 The Devil Is In The Data